ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Introduction

-We also seek to address the important question, in context of INR-based SDF reconstruction: {\em given the infinitely many solutions to the Eikonal equation, why would minimizing the PDE residual and boundary loss at a finite set of points necessarily let us converge to the correct viscosity solution (\ie, the SDF)?} Using properties of viscosity solutions, and PDE theory, we rigorously establish bounds on the INR generalization error.
-To the best of our knowledge, this is the first such estimate to provide bounds on the error between the learned function and the ground truth SDF in terms of the training error.
-Our main contributions can be summarized as follows. \begin{itemize} \item Generalization error bounds are presented to validate that minimizing the PDE residual and surface data fidelity loss can ensure that the estimated solution generalizes well to the viscosity solution. \item We propose a novel regularization term based on the vanishing viscosity method with a dynamically scaled loss. \item We justify this regularization using gradient flow methods for variational formulations and demonstrate its ability to stabilize early training for high-frequency components. \item We compare with current state-of-the-art methods such as DiGS \cite{ben2022digs} and StEik \cite{yang2023steik}, on several datasets to demonstrate the improvements obtained by using our regularizing term. \end{itemize}
+Our main contributions can be summarized as follows: \\ $\bullet$ \ Generalization error bounds are presented to validate that minimizing the PDE residual and surface data fidelity loss ensures that the estimated solution converges to the unique viscosity solution. \\ $\bullet$ \ We propose a novel regularization \emph{ViscoReg} based on the vanishing viscosity method with a dynamically scaled loss.
+We justify this regularization by analyzing the gradient flow of its variational formulation, and demonstrate its ability to stabilize training for high-frequency components.\\ $\bullet$ \ We compare our work with current state-of-the-art methods such as DiGS \citep{ben2022digs} and StEik \citep{yang2023steik}, on several reconstruction benchmarks to demonstrate significant improvements (e.g. around 35\% reduction in mean squared Chamfer distance for ShapeNet).